BryanLim0214/PyPalRespect/PYPAL_IMPLEMENTATION_GUIDE.md

 ### 1.1 What We're Building

-NeuroCode is an LLM-powered adaptive Python programming tutor specifically designed for middle school students (ages 11-14) with ADHD.
+PyPal is an LLM-powered adaptive Python programming tutor specifically designed for middle school students (ages 11-14) with ADHD.
 It addresses the gap identified in research: **no existing tool combines AI tutoring + programming education + ADHD-specific accommodations**.

 ### 1.2 Core Features